KailenSwain/CCA-Adv-Programming-2016/Final Project Proposal.md

   http://www.instructables.com/id/Arduino-Frequency-Detection/
 -using motors to have it wave when it detects motion? different responses

+-having it use a pen or pencil and draw something on paper depending on some sort of motion?
+-drawing the sound waves it is recieving from a microphone?

 Include a discussion how it will be interactive or responsive to the environment.

 ## Component Parts